canonical/loki-worker-k8s-operator/README.md

 This charm is part of the Loki HA deployment, and is meant to be deployed together with the [loki-coordinator-k8s](https://github.com/canonical/loki-coordinator-k8s-operator) charm.

 A Loki Worker can assume any role that the Loki binary can take on, and it should always be related to a Loki Coordinator.

-## OCI Images

-This charm by default uses the latest release of the [ubuntu/loki](https://hub.docker.com/r/ubuntu/loki/) image.